 Topics addressed in Rehearsals for Life performances include the following:

 If you are interested in joining Rehearsals for Life we are looking for enthusiastic, committed and creative individuals who have an interest in social justice and a desire to contribute to the campus community in innovative ways.
 No prior theater experience is required, although students must be willing to learn and be comfortable in front of groups.
-For more information email Abigail Leeder, Staff in Residence, Center on Diversity and Community and Director, Sexual Violence Prevention and Education.
+For more information and to obtain an application, email Abigail Leeder, Director, Experiential Learning.